Aliases for KCNC4 Gene

 GeneCards Summary for KCNC4 Gene

 KCNC4 (Potassium Voltage-Gated Channel Subfamily C Member 4) is a Protein Coding gene.
-Diseases associated with KCNC4 include Spinocerebellar Ataxia 13.
-Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Potassium Channels.
+Diseases associated with KCNC4 include Congenital Disorder Of Glycosylation, Type Iic and Spinocerebellar Ataxia 13.
+Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and potassium channel activity.
 An important paralog of this gene is KCNC3.

 This protein mediates the voltage-dependent potassium ion permeability of excitable membranes.
 Assuming opened or closed conformations in response to the voltage difference across the membrane, the protein forms a potassium-selective channel through which potassium ions may pass in accordance with their electrochemical gradient.